-Not too long ago, people had to make do with traditional communication means to talk about topics of interest.
-The rise of social media has decentralized these subcultures.
-Crowd cultures now exist all over the internet, these former subcultures grown and merged, interacting, sharing ideas, trying out new products and practices, and effectively bypassing the barrier imposed by location.
+People used to use traditional communication to talk about topics of interest.
+Social media platforms have decentralized subcultures.
+Crowd cultures now exist on the internet, these former subcultures have grown and merged, and are interacting, sharing ideas, trying out new products and practices, and effectively bypassing the barrier imposed by location.

-Prohibition PR is an expert an understanding these emerging demographics and crafting strategies appeal to the otherwise unknown.
+Prohibition PR is an expert at understanding emerging demographics and crafting social media strategies that appeal to the otherwise unknown clients.

-The story has changed.
-It is no longer enough to have a marketing system built around branded content, to capture the mindshare of the market; businesses are now looking for ways to pass their message through mainstream entertainment.
-The combination of advertising and entertainment shifts the focus from the product to the content, which aligns with the brand’s culture and target audience.
+It is no longer enough to have a marketing system built around branded content in order to capture the mindshare of the market.
+Businesses are looking for ways to pass their message through mainstream entertainment.
+The combination with advertising shifts the focus from product to content, aligning brand culture to a target audience.

-Prohibition PR crafts content which demonstrates a brand’s social responsibility, increasing the receptiveness of its message by its intended target.
-Which when executed correctly results in a significant increase in engagement.
+Prohibition crafts content which demonstrates a brand’s social responsibility, increasing the receptiveness of its message by its intended clientele.
+When executed correctly social media marketing results in a significant increase in brand engagement.

-The purpose of social media marketing is to create relationships with your audience, leading to long-term brand loyalty, moving from product-centered branding, to people-centered branding.
+Social media marketing creates relationships with your business’s audience, leading to long-term brand loyalty, moving from product-centered branding to people-centered branding.

-Social media has made crowd culture more prominent, more accessible, and more usable than ever before.
-If you look at crowd culture as a group of people who come together because they have one thing in common, who will do anything to protect and promote their interest, Prohibition PR understands the benefits to our client’s overall marketing strategies.
+Social media made crowd culture prominent, accessible, and more usable than before.
+Prohibition understands the benefits to our client’s overall content marketing strategies.

 Social PPC Channels

-Just like with search engines, pay per click advertising (PPC) has become an essential aspect of social media marketing.
-PPC for social channels involves targeting users, based on a set of preferences which include demography, interests, and other criteria.
-The level of user engagement, and other metrics such as click-through rates, impression, and conversion rates, are used to measure success.
+Just like with search engines, pay per click advertising (PPC) is an essential aspect of social media marketing.
+PPC for social channels involves targeting users, based on preferences which include demography, interests, etc. The level of user engagement, click-through rates, impression, and conversion rates, are used to measure success.

-Integrating a PPC strategy into your existing social media marketing mix is a proven way to reach the exact people who need our client’s products/services.
+Integrating a PPC strategy into your brand’s existing social media marketing mix is proven to reach the exact people who need our client’s products/services.
 Starting and running a successful social PPC campaign involves planning, insight, and experience.